zenseact/zmbt-framework/README.md

 4. Run `bazel test //...` to compile and run tests
 5. (Linux) Run `./docs/generate_doxy.sh` to generate API Reference with Doxygen (see also: [#6](https://github.com/zenseact/zmbt-framework/issues/6))

+Alternatively, run tests in Docker with `test/linux-test-backend-cxx.sh <compiler>` (supported compiler options - `gcc`, `clang-17`).

 ### Linux setup

-The build is not yet hermetic and you may face errors related to ccache, depending on it's configuration (see `cchache -p`).
+With local builds you may face errors related to ccache, depending on it's configuration (see `cchache -p`).
 It can be solved by setting the ccache `temporary_dir` to `/run/user/1000/ccache-tmp` (check the permissions) to enable local ccache in Bazel sandbox mode, or by passing `--spawn_strategy=standalone` to bazel commands to turn off the sandboxing.
 The problem should be addressed in [#5 issue](https://github.com/zenseact/zmbt-framework/issues/5).